| | |

 I don’t think the average person realizes that it’s possible to photograph nebulae in space that are thousands of light-years away with an ordinary camera and lens.

-However, there is one key piece of astrophotography equipment that is critical for a truly amazing shot.
+However, one key piece of astrophotography equipment is critical for a truly amazing shot.

 It’s essentially a smaller version of a motorized equatorial telescope mount, like the heavy-duty ones I use with my larger telescopes.